Potamogeton acutifolius: Ecology and conservation

 In Britain, P. acutifolius is almost exclusively restricted to shallow, circumneutral, species-rich ditches on lowland grazing marshes, often with fairly high conductivity.
 Although there are some fairly strong populations remaining in Britain, these are vulnerable to changes in farming practice, pollution and sea level rise.
 As ditch systems are an artificial habitat type, sharp-leaved pondweed presumably relied on a now destroyed habitat in Britain, a possible candidate being natural lowland river-floodplain wetland areas, which could create disturbed areas for this plant to exploit.
 Alternatively, it may have been associated with a now extinct species such as beaver.

 Sharp-leaved pondweed has declined markedly in both Britain and Denmark.
 On the British and Swiss Red Lists for Vascular Plants it is listed as Critically Endangered and it is a UK Biodiversity Action Plan priority species.
 It is classed as Vulnerable in the Czech Republic and Germany.
 In Flanders it is classed as Rare and in the Netherlands it is Near Threatened.

 Cultivation

-P. acutifolius is not in general cultivation, and its rarity suggests that it may be difficult to cultivate.
+Potamogeton acutifolius is not in general cultivation, and its rarity suggests that it may be difficult to cultivate.
 It would need to be grown in rather silty, nutrient-rich ponds that are regularly cleaned out in order to suppress competing vegetation.